Charles Barkley: Houston Rockets (1996–2000)

 The trade to the Houston Rockets in the 1996–97 season was Barkley's last chance at capturing an NBA championship title.
 He joined a veteran team that included two of the NBA's 50 Greatest Players, Hakeem Olajuwon and Clyde Drexler.
 To begin the season, Barkley was suspended for the season opener and fined $5,000 for fighting Charles Oakley during an October 25, 1996 preseason game.
 After Oakley committed a flagrant foul on Barkley, Barkley responded by shoving Oakley.
-In his first game with the Houston Rockets, Charles Barkley had a career-high 33 rebounds.
+In his first game with the Houston Rockets, Barkley had a career-high 33 rebounds.
 He continued to battle injuries throughout the season and played only 53 games, missing 14 because of a laceration and bruise on his left pelvis, 11 because of a sprained right ankle, and four due to suspensions.
 He became the team's second-leading scorer, averaging 19.2 points on .484 shooting; the first time since his rookie year that he averaged below 20 points per game.
 With Olajuwon taking most of the shots, Barkley focused primarily on rebounding, averaging 13.5 per game, the second-best in his career.
 The Rockets ended the regular season with a 57–25 record and advanced to the Western Conference Finals, where they were defeated in six games by the Utah Jazz.
 Barkley averaged 17.9 points and 12.0 rebounds per game in another postseason loss.

 The 1997–98 season was another injury-plagued year for Barkley.
 He averaged 15.2 points on .485 shooting and 11.7 rebounds per game.
 The Rockets ended the season with a 41–41 record and were eliminated in five games by the Utah Jazz in the first round of the playoffs.
 Limited by injuries, Barkley played four games in the series and averaged career lows of 9.0 points and 5.3 rebounds in 21.8 minutes per game.
 During the lockout-shortened season, Barkley played 42 regular-season games and managed 16.1 points on .478 shooting and 12.3 rebounds per game.
 He became the second player in NBA history, following Wilt Chamberlain, to accumulate 23,000 points, 12,000 rebounds and 4,000 assists in his career.
 The Rockets concluded the shortened season with a 31–19 record and advanced to the playoffs.
 In his last postseason appearance, Barkley averaged 23.5 points on .529 shooting and 13.8 rebounds per game in a first-round playoff loss to the Los Angeles Lakers.
 He concluded his postseason career averaging 23 points on .513 shooting, 12.9 rebounds and 3.9 assists per game in 123 games.